 Doctors aren’t sure why some people develop keloids, but they can be caused by any normal scarring injury, such as burns, cuts, or even acne.

 Keratin is a protein that makes up most of your skin, hair, and nails.
 It is a very strong binding protein, helping form your skin barrier and support cellular structures.
-In fact, it’s one of the strongest organic tissues found in nature.
+It’s one of the strongest organic tissues found in nature.

 Excess keratin, aka HYPERKERATINIZATION, is a common factor in the formation of acne, contributing to the formation of pore-blocking skin clogs.